 Clear your tabs, clear your mind.
 Only for Firefox.

-First of all, thanks for your interest in contributing to Tab Stash!
+First of all, thanks for your interest in making Tab Stash better!
 Tab Stash has been a labor of love since 2018, and I never would have expected that N years later [what year is it again?], it would have grown to where it is today.

 Below, I’ve included some information and resources to help you modify Tab Stash and submit your change for inclusion in future releases.
 You’ll have an easier time of it if you already know some JavaScript, but even for those who don’t, I’ve included a few references to help you get started.